-Passive Motion (0-4 weeks)
+Passive Motion (6-10 Weeks after Surgery)

-Passive range of motion begins within 7 days after surgery.
+Passive range of motion is to begin 6 weeks after surgery.
 Passive range of motion requires the therapist or an assistant at home to put the arm through a comfortable range of motion while the patient is supine.
 Motions include forward elevation, external rotation, and abduction - all within a comfortable range.
-Pendulum exercises are begun during this time.
-Scapula exercises begin at 1 week, and are done while the patient's arm is in the sling.
-Scapula exercises should include shrugs, depression, retraction and protraction.
-Hand, wrist, and elbow motion should be done ad lib.
+These exercises are done with each therapy visit, three times each week.

 In addition, pendulum exercises can be initiated during this time.
-These can be done at home, twice each day
+These can be done at home, twice each day.